harness/developer-hub/docs/continuous-integration/ci-technical-reference/ci-github-action-step.md

 ### Environment Variables

 Found under **Optional Configuration**.
-If required by the Action, add key-value pairs representing environment variables required by the GitHub Action.
+If required by the Action, add key-value pairs representing environment variables that you want to pass to the GitHub Action.
 For example, you would specify `GITHUB_TOKEN: <+secrets.getValue("github_pat")>` by entering `GITHUB_TOKEN` in the key field and `<+secrets.getValue("github_pat")>` in the value field.

-Refer to the GitHub Action's `env` usage specifications for details about specific settings available for the Action you want to use.
+Refer to the GitHub Action's `env` usage specifications for details about specific settings available for the Action that you want to use.

 :::tip